Automattic/wp-calypso/packages/format-currency/README.md

 `setDefaultLocale( locale: string ): void`

 A function that can be used to set a default locale for use by `formatCurrency()` and `getCurrencyObject()`.
 Note that this is global and will override any browser locale that is set!
 Use it with care.

+## setCurrencySymbol()

+`setCurrencySymbol( currencyCode: string, currencySymbol: string | undefined ): void`

+Change the currency symbol override used by formatting.

+By default, `formatCurrency` and `getCurrencyObject` use a currency symbol from a list of hard-coded overrides in this package keyed by the currency code.
+For example, `CAD` is always rendered as `C$` even if the locale is `en-CA` which would normally render the symbol `$`.

+With this function, you can change the override used by any given currency.

 ## FormatCurrencyOptions